pivotal/docs-tap/overview.md

 - **[Services Toolkit](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu-Application-Platform/index.html)**

-  Services Toolkit comprises a number of Kubernetes-native components which support the management, life cycle, discoverability, and connectivity of Service Resources (databases, message queues, DNS records, etc) on Kubernetes.
+  Services Toolkit comprises a number of Kubernetes-native components that support the management, life cycle, discoverability, and connectivity of Service Resources (databases, message queues, DNS records, and so on) on Kubernetes.

 - **[Supply Chain Choreographer for VMware Tanzu](scc/about.md)**

   Supply Chain Choreographer is based on open-source [Cartographer](https://cartographer.sh/docs/).
-  It enables app operators to create pre-approved paths to production by integrating Kubernetes resources with the elements of their existing toolchains, such as Jenkins.
+  It enables app operators to create preapproved paths to production by integrating Kubernetes resources with the elements of their existing toolchains, such as Jenkins.

-  Each pre-approved supply chain creates a paved road to production.
-It orchestrates supply chain resources - test, build, scan, and deploy - enabling developers to focus on delivering value to their users while also providing app operators with the peace of mind that all code in production has passed through all the steps of an approved workflow.
+  Each preapproved supply chain creates a paved road to production.
+It orchestrates supply chain resources, namely test, build, scan, and deploy, enabling developers to focus on delivering value to their users.
+Preapproved supply chains also give application operators the peace of mind that all code in production has passed through all the steps of an approved workflow.

 - **[Supply Chain Security tools for Tanzu - Scan](scst-scan/overview.md)**